Can my family’s homeschool be a nonprofit?

 A section 501(c)(3) organization must not be organized or operated for the benefit of private interests, such as the creator or the creator’s family, shareholders of the organization, other designated individuals, or persons controlled directly or indirectly by such private interests.
 No part of the net earnings of a section 501(c)(3) organization may inure to the benefit of any private shareholder or individual.
 A private shareholder or individual is a person having a personal and private interest in the activities of the organization.

-So, in short the answer is “No”, even if your state classifies a homeschool as a private school.
+So, in short the answer is no, your family homeschool cannot be set up as a nonprofit organization, even if your state classifies a homeschool as a private school.
 That’s how I see it.

 Now, here are my “lawyer words…”